lanandra/acakin/README.md

 ### Run on Docker container
 1. Pull image from dockerhub

+     Pull latest version
+     `docker pull lanandra/acakin`

-     `docker pull lanandra/acakin:1.0.3`
+     Or you can pull using tag for specific version `docker pull lanandra/acakin:1.0.3`

 2. Run container using this command

+     `docker run -it --rm lanandra/acakin:latest | tee -a print_number.txt`
+     or
      `docker run -it --rm lanandra/acakin:1.0.3 | tee -a print_number.txt`